davidcarboni/scloud/s3/README.md

-# s3 CRUD tility functions
+# s3 CRUD utility functions

 A collection of wrapper functions for the AWS SDKv3 that provide simplified CRUD and list operations.